This page describes the mission, history, approach, and values of Context Institute. It is also the start of the Foundation Stones’ Main Thread.

 We assist these cultural leaders in a variety of ways that enable them to discover:

-- a whole-system understanding of the new human context at the dawn of the 21st century
+- a whole-system understanding of the new human context in the early 21st century

 - practical, experience-based approaches to the perplexing issues of our times consistent with this emerging context